Oxygen-induced Fe surface segregation at the $L1_0$-FePd(001)/graphene heterointerface for spintronics devices: a first-principles study: Results and discussion

 \end{linenomath} where $E_\text{slab}^\text{w/o Gr} $ and $ E_\text{slab}^\text{w/ Gr}$ represent the total energies of the slab surfaces without and with the graphene layer, respectively [see Fig.~\ref{fig:model_stack}(c) and \ref{fig:model_stack}(d)]. $\mu_\text{C}$ is the chemical potential of isolated pristine graphene, which is assumed to be $\mu_\text{C} \approx -9.28$~eV (DFT-D2).

 In Table~\ref{tbl:e_form}, we summarize the calculated formation energies for four surface structures considered in Fig.~\ref{fig:surface_formation_energy}.
 The values for $\mu_\text{Fe}$ and $\mu_\text{Pd}$ are taken from the black line in Fig.~\ref{fig:surface_formation_energy} (FePd$_3$).
 For comparison, the results obtained using the DFT-D2 and optB86b functionals are provided (the values for optB86b are shown in parentheses).
 From the $E^\text{FePd}_\text{form}$ values, in most cases, Pd-terminated surfaces are more stable than Fe-terminated surfaces.
 For instance, stacking Fe layers on a Pd--Fe--Pd structure would result in an Fe--Pd--Fe surface.
 However, the formation energy indicates that the Pd--Pd--Fe surface is more stable.
-Additionally, although Fe-terminated surfaces are energetically unstable (refer to $E_\text{FePd}^\text{form}$ for Fe-Pd-Fe), then it can be stabilized by capping with a Pd layer (refer to $E_\text{FePd}^\text{form}$ for Pd--Fe--Pd surface) and be resulting in the formation of the Pd--Fe--Pd structure.
+Additionally, although Fe-terminated surfaces are energetically unstable (see $E_\text{form}^\text{FePd}$ for Fe--Pd--Fe), they can be stabilized by capping with a Pd layer (see $E_\text{form}^\text{FePd}$ for the Pd--Fe--Pd surface), resulting in the formation of the Pd--Fe--Pd structure.